-Trump to attend Bob Dole award ceremony
+Trump praises Bob Dole at Capitol Hill award ceremony

 "We have high regard for Senator Dole and the sacrifices he has made for our nation.
 President Trump respects a leader who will always put America first, even in the face of opposition from powerful political forces and conventional wisdom," Michael Glassner, the Trump campaign's executive director, said in a statement

-Trump's visit to Capitol Hill comes as his chief of staff John Kelly is making the rounds, meeting with lawmakers in hopes of reaching a bipartisan immigration agreement.
-Trump is not scheduled to have any additional meetings while at the Capitol.
+Trump's visit to Capitol Hill came as his chief of staff John Kelly made the rounds there, meeting with lawmakers in hopes of reaching a bipartisan immigration agreement.
+Trump was not scheduled to have any additional meetings while at the Capitol.

-Dole is being honored for his decades of service to the country.
+Dole was honored for his decades of service to the country.
 After serving in the US Army during World War II, Dole served in the Kansas House of Representatives, then the US House of Representatives, before eventually getting elected as a US senator from Kansas.

-Dole climbed the ranks of the Republican Party becoming its chairman and eventually the Senate Republican leader.
+Dole climbed the ranks of the Republican Party, becoming its chairman and eventually the Senate Republican leader.
 He was nominated as the GOP presidential nominee in 1996, but was defeated by President Bill Clinton in that year's election.